Aboriginal and Torres Strait Islander women

 Not sure how to go about booking a breast screen or what happens when you have one?
 Follow Auntie from the time she books her appointment to having her breast screen and getting the results.

 Role of the local health worker:

-Local indigenous health workers play a very important role in promoting breast cancer awareness, education about the benefits of breast cancer screening, and women's health education in general.
-However, one of their key roles, in terms of breast cancer screening, is to provide reassurance and practical and emotional support to Aboriginal and Torres Strait Islander women, helping women to make their breastscreen appointments, through to accompanying them on their breastscreen visit to the time they receive their results.
+Local Indigenous health workers play a very important role in promoting breast cancer awareness and providing education about the benefits of breast screening and women's health.
+However, one of their key roles, in terms of breast screening, is to provide reassurance, practical, and emotional support to Aboriginal and Torres Strait Islander women.
+They also help women to make their breast screen appointments, sometimes accompanying them on their breast screen visit to the time they receive their results.

-Listen to the following testimonials from health workers who support their communities in many ways and have played a major role in increasing Aboriginal and Torres Strait Islander participation in BreastScreen Queensland's screening program.*
+The following are testimonials from health workers who support their communities in many ways and have played a major role in increasing participation by Aboriginal and Torres Strait Islander women in breast screening.